Skip To Main Content

 Peer Mentors and CLEN 181

 Beginning Fall 2020, the college added a peer mentor component to our CLEN 181: Engineering Learning Community & Student Success Seminar.
-The purpose of the seminar is to welcome first-year general engineering students to Texas A&M University and assist with their transition and integration into the college.
-Throughout the seminar, peer mentors play an important role in forming engineering community, fostering a supportive learning environment, and introducing first-year general engineering students to opportunities and resources that are available to them during their undergraduate career at Texas A&M University.
+The purpose of the seminar is to welcome first-year general engineering students to Texas A&M and assist with their transition and integration into the college.
+Throughout the seminar, peer mentors play an important role in forming an engineering community, fostering a supportive learning environment, and introducing first-year general engineering students to opportunities and resources that are available to them during their undergraduate career at Texas A&M.

 Benefits for Peer Mentors

-• Great opportunity to share your knowledge and support students in general engineering
+• Great opportunity to share your knowledge and support students in general engineering.

-• Develop your communication skills and gain valuable leadership experience
+• Develop your communication skills and gain valuable leadership experience.

 • Receive compensation of $500 for the semester you serve as a peer mentor.
-This will be paid as a stipend through your student financial aid portal in October 2023.
+This will be paid as a stipend through your student financial aid portal in October 2024.

 Desired Characteristics for Peer Mentors